-The Grist Mill and surrounding property at 51 Main Street was purchased by the County of Wellington in 2022 with the intent of moving the library out of its current location at Centre 2000, where it shares space with Erin District High School.
-Building a new library in Erin Village will serve the needs of the community well into the future.
+The Grist Mill and surrounding property was purchased by the County of Wellington in 2022 with the intent of moving the library out of its location at Centre 2000, where it shared space with Erin District High School.
+Building a new library in Erin Village serves the needs of the community well into the future.

-The building was one of five mills built by Daniel McMillan, one of the founding fathers of Erin.
-At just 18 years old, Daniel McMillan bought the first sawmill in the area before erecting the first home in the village.
-In 1849, he started work on a new grist mill, or flouring mill; however, near the end of the construction, he got a splinter that turned gangrene, and he passed away at age 38.
-The Grist Mill passed through several hands before Ben Mundell bought the property in 1896 and re-tooled it as a planing mill and lumber business.
-It remained in the Mundell family until 2017.
+The 1849 Grist Mill is one of Erin’s most significant and distinctive 19th century landmarks.
+It was one of several mills built by Daniel McMillan, one of the founding fathers of Erin, alongside his younger brothers Charles and Hugh.
+At just 18 years old, Daniel McMillan bought and repaired the first sawmill in the area before erecting the first home in the village.
+In 1849, he started work on a new grist mill, or flouring mill; however, near the end of the construction, he tragically developed blood poisoning from a splinter and passed away on December 17, 1849, at age 38.
+The mill opened 5 days later.

 Related links